Japanese | English | Portuguese | Spanish | Chinese (Simplified Chinese) | Chinese (Traditional Chinese) | Hangul | Tagalog

 protect your head.

-*Get in to the habit of turning off the gas, even if it is
+*Get in to the habit of turning off the gas, even if it is just a small shake.
+However do not put yourself at unnecessary risk because the gas mains have a safety breaker. |

 |